Home » Should I sell or rent my home?

 Should I sell or rent

-In addition to not having the equity from the sale of your current residence to add to your down payment, there’s another obstacle in keeping your existing residence.
-Because some homeowners have been purchasing a new home and then strategically defaulting on their old home, there have been some surprising new lending guidelines:
+In addition to not having the equity from the sale of your current residence to add to your down payment, you face another obstacle if you keep your existing home.
+In recent years, some homeowners have bought a new home and then strategically defaulted on their old property.
+As a result, lenders have tightened guidelines.

-1 If you do not have 30% equity in your existing home, the lender will not consider any rental income towards your gross monthly income.
-Your current monthly PITI will be added to your debts in the above calculation and you no longer qualify.
+First, if you do not have 30% equity in your current home, the lender will not count rental income toward your gross monthly income.
+Instead, the lender adds your current monthly PITI to your debt load.
+Therefore, you no longer qualify.

 Related Post: Pros and Cons of Hiring a Management Company